Anybody pushing a ‘gender neutral’ approach to domestic – or sexual – violence is just a male violence enabler.

-Earlier this week I tweeted this: “Anybody pushing a gender neutral approach to domestic – or sexual – violence is just a male violence enabler.”
-Imagine my surprise when (mostly) men didn’t seem to like it.
+Men (mostly, but yes, some women too) don’t seem to like it when we talk about men’s violence against women.
 The responses are nothing new and as yet never original, so, as a result, I’ve written this to save me the bother of repeating the same thing over and over again because I am not going to stop talking about men’s violence against women and I don’t suppose men are going to stop finding that objectionable.
 If I have sent you a link to this piece, it’s because

 a) you have suggested that I don’t care about male victims

 b) you refuse to accept than the extent of differences between men’s and women’s use of violence or the effects of that violence

 c) you’re interpreting what I say as ‘all men are violent’

 d) you’ve found it necessary to point out that women can be violent too